mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these)

 **Log**
+* 27 Jan 2021 - recorded 10 videos for section 03
+* 26 Jan 2021 - polished GitHub README (what you're looking at) with a [nice table](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials)
 * 23 Jan 2021 - finished slides of 06
 * 22 Jan 2021 - finished review of notebook 06 & started slides of 06
 * 21 Jan 2021 - finished slides for 05 & started review of 06